 While you may be familiar with the acronym, you might have no idea what HVAC actually stands for.
-If you’re a residential or commercial technician or designer, you probably hear the term multiple times a day.
+If you’re a residential technician or designer, you probably hear the term multiple times a day.

 HVAC stands for “heating, ventilation and air conditioning.”
 It’s a term used for the entire system that runs both the central heating and air conditioning in homes and buildings.
 An HVAC system also includes a system of air ducts that run throughout the entire space to distribute air evenly to the various rooms.

 To understand a little better, let’s break down the three parts of an HVAC system further:

 - Heating.
 The heating element of an HVAC system usually consists of either a furnace (gas, electric or dual fuel) or a heat pump.

 - Ventilation.
 The ventilation component has the most parts because it includes all of the air ducts, air vents, filters and exhaust fans.

 - Air Conditioning.
 The air conditioning is the heart of the system.
 Its major parts include: a condenser, compressor, expansion valve and evaporator.